 So what is autoimmune disease?

 Our body is designed to detect and protect against foreign invaders.
-But what happens if the immune system becomes so dysfunctional that it starts to attack our perfectly healthy cells, tissues, organs, etc.?
+But what happens if the immune system becomes so dysfunctional that it starts to attack our perfectly healthy cells, tissues, organs, or worse, our DNA?
 That’s potentially how autoimmunity works.
 I say potentially as there are a few schools of thought we will talk about below.